Marcosfitzsimons/cloud-react-app/README.md

 ## Description:

-### I made this project following the begginer tutorial learning called "React JS Website with Tailwind CSS", by the youtube channel Code Commerce.
+### I made this project following the beginner tutorial learning called "React JS Website with Tailwind CSS", by the youtube channel Code Commerce.

 ## More details: